-About a year ago, I thought of Freedom Land.
+About a year ago, I thought of Freedom Land, an amusement park.
 I remembered an incident that happened when I was eight years of age when my Aunt Helen and her friend Annie took me on a trip to this amusement park.
 Aunt Helen was a very attractive older woman.
 I remember her rhythm.
 Her left leg was slightly shorter than her right leg and walked with a limp.

 "Aunt" Helen baby sat me and my brother, who was a year younger than me.
 I thought she was having an affair with my maternal uncle, although I would not have known what to call it at the time.
 One afternoon, I woke up from a nap and she was sitting on my uncle’s lap while he was on the toilet.
 I saw them; the door was wide open.
 I just stood and looked.
 Both turned and saw me.
 “Go back to your room!!,” Aunt Helen said sternly.
 It did not look at all unusual to me, not that I’d seen that before.